 Keep this URL handy throughout the year: safeboatingcampaign.com

 Even if you've been through them a thousand times, take time to review the safety items you keep on board.
 Are your lifejackets up to snuff and sized correctly for each crew member?
 Have you been tapping your fire extinguisher to keep it "fresh"?
 (Hint: Don't do that.)
 Now's the time to update your gear before a summer in full-swing pushes this important task out of mind.

 What are you missing?
-Check out Discover Boating's Pre-Departure Checklist, which comes complete with a downloadable version so you can print that sucker out, laminate it, and keep it on board.
-You can download even more guides – including one on choosing the right life jacket – from the Safe Boating Council.
+Check out Discover Boating's Pre-Departure Checklist, which comes complete with a downloadable version so you can print that bad boy out, laminate it, and keep it on board.
+Explore more online resources – including FAQs on lifejackets, navigation rules, and vessel safety regulations – from the Safe Boating Council.

 Have a furry first mate?
 Make sure your pets have the gear and care they need: a snug-but-comfortable life vest, plenty of water, and shade.
 And whichever the species, have your rescue plan in place before you leave the dock in case a pet (or human) falls in without warning.